Qazeer/InfoSec-Notes/General/File_Transfer.md

 ftp -v -n -s:ftp.txt
 ```

-In case of AV errors while trying binary, omit the exe extension.
+In case of AV errors while trying to download a binary, omit the exe extension.

 ###### TFTP